Ernst Ritter von Hartung: Biography

 Born in Schwechat, Hartung came from an old knightly family originally based in Hanover.
 In 1827 Hartung was posted as ensign in the No. 1 Infantry Regiment.
 He was promoted to lieutenant on 15 March 1831, lieutenant on 16 August 1834 and captain on 1 March 1844.

-During the First Italian War of Independence he fought at Santa Lucia, and was promoted to major in Regiment No. 17 and decorated with the Military Cross of Merit with the war decoration.
-Thereafter, Hartung fought in the first corps at the Battle of Custozza and during the Five Days of Milan.
+During the First Italian War of Independence, he fought at Santa Lucia, and was promoted to major in Regiment No. 17 and decorated with the Military Cross of Merit with the war decoration.
+Thereafter, Hartung fought in the first corps at the Battle of Custoza and during the Five Days of Milan.
 He took part in the submission of Bologna and of Ancona.
 In all of these events, he excelled so much that he was awarded the Order of the Iron Crown (3rd class) and promoted to lieutenant colonel.

-In 1850 he served as adjudant to then Adjutant General to Fielmarshal Radetzky, after which he was named Colonel and Commander of Infantry Regiment No. 23.
+In 1850, he served as adjutant to then Adjutant General to Fielmarshal Radetzky, after which he was named Colonel and Commander of Infantry Regiment No. 23.
 On 25 September 1854 Hartung was promoted major general and appointed command of a brigade in the 2nd Army Corps.
-In 1859 he and his brigade took part in the war against France and Piedmont.
+In 1859, he and his brigade took part in the war against France and Piedmont.
 As part of the 3rd Army Corps they fought at Magenta and Solferino.

-On 15 August 1862 he was appointed commander of the coastal region and in Istria.
-On 13 August 1863 he was promoted to Feldmarshall-Leutnant and a year later he became Inhaber of Infantry Regiment No. 47.
+On 15 August 1862, he was appointed commander of the coastal region and in Istria.
+On 13 August 1863, he was promoted to Feldmarshall-Leutnant and a year later he became Inhaber of Infantry Regiment No. 47.

-During the Austro-Prussian War Hartung served in the South Army under Archduke Albert against Italy.
-Hartung commanded the IX Corps and contributed significantly to the Austrian victory at Custozza on 24 June 1866.
+During the Austro-Prussian War, Hartung served in the South Army under Archduke Albert against Italy.
+Hartung commanded the IX Corps and contributed significantly to the Austrian victory at Custoza on 24 June 1866.
 Hartung had the right wing of his corps act against the enemy immediately after the Italian occupation of Sommacampagna and Berettara and his repeated attacks against the enemy troops deployed on Monte Croce prevented the whole army from being seriously endangered.
 The enemy was unable to penetrate the heights of Casa del Sole.
 After the bloody attacks by his brigades Weckbecker and Böck and the stubborn resistance on the part of the Thun Regiment on the Monte Belvedere and the Monte Arabico, which made the attack of the VII Corps much easier.
 At the decisive moment with his last reserve he captured the Italian held Monte Croce.